-No one has ever hinted that it is essential for health, that the natural lacteal fluid of the mammary gland must be continually or frequently secreted and expelled.
+No one has ever hinted that it is essential for health that the natural lacteal fluid of the mammary gland must be continually or frequently secreted and expelled.
 It is not considered a "physical necessity" or a demand of nature.
 Indeed, the contrary opinion prevails, that an abundant flow of milk may be derogative to healthful conditions.

-The mammary gland is an apt illustration of the law of demand and supply.
-In its anatomical construction and physiological function is it not analogous to the seed-secreting gland of the male?
-Milk flows in answer to the demand of a new born infant, and should it come at any other time than when thus demanded, it is considered a great perversion of nature and an unnecessary drain upon the system.
+Milk flows in answer to the demand of a

+newborn infant, and should it come at any other time than when thus demanded, it is considered a perversion of nature and an unnecessary drain upon the system.
 May it not prove that the unnecessary secretion and expulsion of the semen is as great a perversion of nature?

-May it not also prove that erectile tissue in

-action is not a positive evidence of secretion in the gland?
+May it not also prove that erectile tissue in action is not a positive evidence of secretion in the gland?